British national anthem played at Venice Film Festival in honour of the Queen

 Footage circulated online showed God Save The Queen booming out across the festival grounds, as punters milled around capturing videos in the evening.

+“As we prepare to welcome Canadians and international guests to the festival, we know that many will be deeply affected by her death.

+“We keep her legacy in our memory,” he added in the statement shared on the event’s official page.

-Earlier in the day saw the premiere of Marilyn Monroe biopic Blonde, in which de Armas stars as the world famous singer, and Brody.
+Back in Italy, guests were treated to the premiere of Marilyn Monroe biopic Blonde, in which de Armas stars as the world famous singer, and Brody.

 Directed by Andrew Dominik, the film is based on a work of biographical fiction by Joyce Carol Oates and examines the public and private life of the Hollywood starlet from her troubled childhood as Norma Jeane to her global stardom as Monroe.